 The town itself is a series of stone houses fronting caves set on several terraces and covering the top of the mountain – it was incredibly picturesque.
 A white-washed mosque sat in the saddle below.

 The Mosquee des Sept Dormants (Mosque of the Seven Sleeps) is on a hillside outside the town.
 Built 700 years ago, it was a Christian Church before a mosque and is surrounded by the graves of Christians (the 8 graves are 5m long as the people were much bigger then!!) and several Berber graves.
 It is a gorgeous little structure with 7 small domes and a leaning tower capped with a triangular structure.
-It was locked as there are no tourists and people were using it to sleep in.
+It was locked as there were no tourists and people were using it to sleep in.
 Next is a cave lived in for 390 years that predates the church/mosque.

 TATAOUINE (pop 90,000)